microsoft/CADFusion/README.md

 # CADFusion

+This repo is the official implementation of paper [Text-to-CAD Generation Through Infusing Visual Feedback in Large Language Models](https://arxiv.org/abs/2501.19054).

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.